 Please Note: During Law School Final exams, or other periods of heavy Library use by the UCLA Law School community, the access policy will change and access to the Law Library may not be available.
 See the Law Library Access Policy for more general information about access to the Law Library.

 - Users must present photo identification each time they enter the Library.
-All users who are not members of the UCLA Law School community are required to sign-in and record their institutional affiliation & ID number.
+All users who are not members of the UCLA Law School community are required to sign-in and record their institutional affiliation and ID number.

 - In accordance with campus policy, the Law Library has a "no cell phone" policy, which requires that all "cell phones and pagers be turned off while in classes, libraries, or other quiet areas."